Fawning: When People-Pleasing is a Trauma Response

 • Struggling with guilt when you set boundaries.

-• Self-abandonment: Losing touch with your sense of self (who am I really? what do I want/like?).
+• Self-abandonment: Losing touch with your own needs and sense of self (who am I really? what do I want/like?).

 Healing becomes about restoring choice, and broadening the option of responses available, so that fawning isn’t the only go-to strategy.